noi-techpark/odh-docs/source/datasets.rst

-The authentication layer can be of interest for developers who want to collaborate in the development of Open Data Hub; Details on the implementation are available in section :ref:`authentication`.
+The authentication layer can be of interest for developers who want to collaborate in the development of Open Data Hub; Details on the implementation are available in section :ref:`authentication-hub`.

 .. _mobility-datasets: